Today, I will cover the top 29 tips to help you sleep.

-- Massage your ears for 1 to 2 minutes
+- Massage your ears for one to two minutes

 - Right above your nose between your eyebrows, there is a small depression.
-Press your finger there lightly for 1 to 2 minutes
+Press your finger there lightly for one to two minutes

 - Follow your second toe back toward your heel about 1/3 of the distance.
-Put strong pressure there on the soles of your feet for about 2 minutes.
+Put strong pressure there on the soles of your feet for about two minutes.

 - There is a small depression on the top of your foot between your 1st and 2nd toes.
-Push that depression for about 2 minutes.
+Push that depression for about two minutes.

-I discovered that out of all these methods, the Chinese acupuncture is the biggest favorite.
+I discovered that out of all these methods, the Chinese acupressure is the biggest favorite.